jamerrq/linuxCheatsheet/README.md

 # Linux Cheatsheet
-Default bash scripts for setup new linux machines
+All utility needed for setup new linux machines